The Dutch education system offers a lot of choice, so you will find a huge range of options to consider when enrolling your child in school.

 More and more university HBO and MBO studies are available in English.
-From age 21 you can do a ‘colloquium doctum’ with a university.
+From age 21 you can do a colloquium doctum with a university.
 This is an exam for people who don’t have the right (VWO or HBO) diploma to go to university, however can prove they are at the right academic level.
-Many universities also offer part-time study programmes that students can combine with their job, or other commitments.
-Read our Guide to Dutch universities for more information.
+Many universities also offer part-time study programs that students can combine with their job, or other commitments.
+Read our guide to Dutch universities for more information.

 Examinations in the Netherlands